cproctor/unfold_studio/documentation/user_guide/ink.rst

     *   { PhoneState ? (on, charged) } [ Call my mother ]

-Part 6: International character support in identifiers
+International character support in identifiers
 ======================================================

 By default, ink has no limitations on the use of non-ASCII characters